Semidirect Product Key Exchange: the State of Play: Introduction

 \subsubsection{Semidirect Product Key Exchange}

 Armed with this machinery we define a key exchange mechanism known as semidirect product key exchange (SDPKE).
-The proposal in its full generality first appears in \cite{habeeb2013public}, although a revised version suggesting a new platform was later published \cite{kahrobaei2016using}, and works as follows: \begin{enumerate} \item Suppose Alice and Bob agree on a public group $G$, as well as a group element $g$ and automorphism of $G$, say $\phi$. \item Alice picks a random secret integer $x$, and calculates the holomorph exponent $(g,\phi)^x=(A,\phi^x)$.
+The proposal in its full generality first appears in \cite{habeeb2013public}, although a revised version suggesting a new platform was later published \cite{kahrobaei2016using}, and works as follows.
+Suppose Alice and Bob agree on a public group $G$, as well as a group element $g$ and automorphism of $G$, say $\phi$, then they can arrive at the same $G$-element: \begin{enumerate} \item Alice picks a random secret integer $x$, and calculates the holomorph exponent $(g,\phi)^x=(A,\phi^x)$.
 She sends \textbf{only} $A$ to Bob. \item Bob similarly calculates $(B,\phi^y)$ corresponding to random, private integer $y$, and sends only $B$ to Alice. \item With her private automorphism $\phi^x$ Alice can now calculate her key as the group element $K_A=\phi^x(B)A$; Bob similarly calculates his key $K_B=\phi^y(A)B$. \end{enumerate}

 Since

 we have $K_A=K_B$.
 Note that the syntax is similar to that of classical DHKE; indeed, if our automorphism $\phi$ is the identity we have DHKE as a special case.